 I am lucky enough to have colleagues at Brookside Optometric who are not only excellent doctors but have compassion for others—I see them go above and beyond to take care of patients.
 My colleagues and mentors raise the bar of what it means to be an optometrist and I hope to reach that level someday.

 The biggest thing I’ve learned about myself in the last few years is how I want to practice optometry.
 I believe in this patient-first attitude and incorporate it into the way I practice everyday.
 If a patient comes to my office seeking my expertise, I will do everything I can with my knowledge and skills to help my patient.

 Outside of the office, I enjoy spending time with my family.
 My mother and father currently live and work in Stockton.
 Both of my parents immigrated to the states from Punjab, India and I am the eldest of three children.
-My younger brother Shan is completing his residency in pediatric dentistry, and our youngest sibling Harnoor is currently in college pursuing a career in healthcare.
+My younger brother Shan is practicing pediatric dentistry, and my youngest sibling Harnoor is currently in college pursuing a career in healthcare.
 As a family, we enjoy exploring local national parks, road trips, and sightseeing out of state.